adbar/htmldate/docs/index.rst

 The module returns a date if a valid cue could be found in the document, corresponding to either the last update (default) or the original publishing statement.
 The output string defaults to `ISO 8601 YMD format <https://en.wikipedia.org/wiki/ISO_8601>`_.

 -  Should be compatible with all common versions of Python 3 (see tests and coverage)
--  Safety belt included, utput thouroughly verified in terms of plausibility and adequateness
+-  Safety belt included, output thouroughly verified in terms of plausibility and adequateness
 -  Designed to be computationally efficient and used in production on millions of documents
 -  Batch processing of a list of URLs
 -  Switch between original and updated date